5l1v3r1/themachinescraper/README.md

 <p align="center">💥 If you would like to contribute/help, please star this repository or make a pull request with useful changes! 💥 <br>📧 Contact me on Discord: doop#0001 📧</p>

+**📌 PINNED NOTE: I'm still working on this!
+The program is currently very simple but I will make it gather more information soon 📌**

 <div id="top"></div>
 <p align="center">
   <img src="https://img.shields.io/github/stars/codeuk/TheMachineScraper.svg?style=for-the-badge"/>